Music Masters

 a younger man with glasses and facial hair smiles

-Dylan is looking forward to his role as Music Director with MSO.
-“My family and I are overjoyed to join the maritime community of Manitowoc and meet the many partners and friends of the MSO.
-As the new music director, my goal is to connect people.
+Dylan Thomas Chmura-Moore was named Music Director in 2019.
+He said at the time, “My family and I are overjoyed to join the maritime community of Manitowoc and meet the many partners and friends of the MSO.
+As the new Music Director, my goal is to connect people.
 It’s my belief that a symphony is a vehicle of the community, a place for family and friends to congregate, a place to share and feel so that as one community we are enriched.
 I’m thrilled to have the opportunity to work with the wonderful musicians and talented members of the MSO team in this, my first, season.
 With reverence for the past, I’m humbled to continue the tradition of beautiful music making in our community.”

 Website: dylanchmuramoore.com